-The DC Council has enacted several laws regarding bicycling.
-These include the creation of a city bicycle transportation and safety program, a bicycle advisory council, a requirement that children under 16 wear a helmet while bicycling, and both a helmet educational and financial assistance program.
+The Council of the District of Columbia enacted several laws regarding bicycling.
+These include the creation of a city bicycle transportation and safety program, a bicycle advisory council, a requirement that children under 16 wear helmets while bicycling, and both a helmet educational and financial assistance program.

 Such bicycling legislation can be found at District of Columbia Official Code.
 For instance, the bullet point named Title 50.
 Motor and Non-Motor Vehicles and Traffic has an informational node called 'Subtitle V. Non-Motorized Vehicles' that expands to reveal more detail.

 Accessible from the DC Office of Documents - DC Municipal Regulations and DC Register website, are specific bicycle regulations.
 For example, bicycle-related legislation includes a 3-foot rule for Overtaking and Passing - Rule: 18-2202.10.
 Another example is the residential building bicycle parking requirements - Rule: 112910.
 The list of moving violations - Rule: 18-22, non-moving violations - Rule: 18-24, and associated fines are also available.

 Further, the Washington Area Bicyclist Association (WABA) publishes a Pocket Guide to DC Bike Laws, which you can download, and keep handy.

 Last, the DC Municipal Regulations and DC Register - Rule 18-1200 provides information related to DC laws and how they apply to motorized bicycles, Segways, and other two-wheeled personal mobility devices.

 To clarify the application of existing DC laws to motorized bicycles, Segways, and other two-wheeled vehicles.